Language Assistants in Spain:

 - Find out which Spanish consulate you’re assigned to and make an appointment at the appropriate office ASAP.
 Even if the next available is in September, take that so you have something on the books and later you can try to change it, move it forward, etc. Most consulates require you to apply for your Visa in person, but some may let you to mail your documents in.
+And remember, the consulate keeps your passport while processing your visa, so you can’t travel internationally at this time.
 Out of the goodness of my heart, links to all the US and Canadian consulates can be found at the end of this post.

-- Start getting your documents together using the checklist provided by your local consulate, paying special attention to the requirements for the Certification of Good Health and criminal background check which take longer, need to be translated and notarized and must be dated within 3 months of your Visa appointment.
+- Start gathering documents using the checklist provided by your local consulate, paying special attention to the requirements for the Certification of Good Health and criminal background check which take longer, need to be translated & notarized and must be dated within 3 months of your Visa appointment.

 - Your official Carta de Nombramiento (contract) comes from Spain via snail mail.
 They usually start sending these out about mid-June.